 -

-The date of your last period.
+The first day of your last period.

 This will help your provider determine your due date. -